 How to Define hydrology ?

-Hydrology studies how water moves and spreads on Earth.
-It also examines the properties of water and the processes that cause changes.
-Researchers can divide it into different branches based on various research angles and uses.
-They mainly classify it by the subject of study and the range of its applications.
-How do we definition for hydrology?
+Hydrology looks at how water moves and spreads across the Earth.
+It also looks at the properties of water and the processes that cause changes.
+Researchers can split it into different branches.
+This is based on various research angles and uses.

 At first, the study divides hydrology by its focus: